Check If a Number Is an Integer in Python

 # True

-In this case, only the type is checked, so you cannot check if a float value is an integer (i.e., if the fractional part is 0).
+Since this approach only checks the type, it cannot determine whether a float value represents an integer (i.e., whether its fractional part is 0).

 f_i = 100.0